OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 If a creature is holding or wearing the object and takes the damage from it, the creature must succeed on a Constitution saving throw or drop the object if it can.
 If it doesn’t drop the object, it has disadvantage on attack rolls and ability checks until the start of your next turn.

-**_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.

 ##### Heroes’ Feast